First off, let me define what we mean when we say “display banner printing.”

-Generally speaking there are two basic materials used.
+Generally speaking there are two basic materials used in display banner printing.
 The first and most common is vinyl banner.
 Less common, because of pricing, is the fabric banner.
 There are many variations of both types though which I’ll attempt to explain over the next few hundred words.

 The printing can be accomplished with vinyl letters and logos through screen-printing, or digitally printing.
 It is typically done in a gloss or matte finish.
 Short runs of banners are usually either vinyl-lettered or digitally imprinted, but as the quantities get into the hundreds, screen-printing is often a more cost-effective option.
 Another material option I didn’t mention, which is almost always screen-printed, is what is known in the industry as poly banners – short for polyvinyl.
 You’ll see these used frequently where the retailer has thousands of outlets, such as Burger King® or McDonalds®, for advertising the latest burger and fries sale or the like.
 Or at Lowes or Home Depot advertising a new product.